 Instead, do your shopping in interesting areas like colourful Little India, eclectic Haji Lane, the ex-pat hub of Tiong Bahru and the bargain-hunter’s dream Bugis Street Market.

 Don’t avoid the airport.
 It’s common to want to spend as little time as possible at the airport before or after a flight, but Changi Airport is something else.
+It's been voted the world's best airport seven years in a row and a new, 10-storey complex featuring an indoor waterfall, maze and myriad shops and restaurants – Jewel Changi Airport – has just opened.

 Instead, make a plan of things to do and see at the airport and plan to arrive a little early for your return flight.